apache/qpid-proton/docs/developers.md

 ### Running tests

 To test Proton you should use the CMake build.
-By default this will invoke the maven tests as well, so the maven prerequisites will additionally be required.

 By default the unit tests are run using the system's default Python interpreter.
 However, Proton's Python language bindings support both versions of the python language (Python 2.x and Python 3.x).
 These bindings should be tested using both versions of the Python interpreter.
-CMake makes this possible by automatically running the python unit tests under all versions of python installed on the system.
+CMake makes this possible by automatically running the Python unit tests under all versions of Python installed on the system.

 Developers can ensure that Proton remains compatible with both